 First, scoop the batter with the measuring cup.
 Then, transfer the batter into your hands and shape a lovely round patty.
-It would not be thin at this point that is fine.
+It would not be thin at this point.
+That is fine.

 Drop the patty into the hot oil.
 After 1 minute, start to gently flatten the fritter with a spatula.

-Keep pressing the fritter with the spatula to flatten into a thin disc of 0.5 mm (0.02 inches).
+Keep pressing the fritter with the spatula to flatten them into a thin disc of 0.5 mm (0.02 inches).

 There are 6 necessary steps that make these zucchini pancakes crispy:

-Keto zucchini fritters can be served as a side dish to grilled meat, fried eggs or as a light dinner with some delicious toppings like:
+Keto zucchini fritters can be served as a side dish to grilled meat, fried eggs, or as a light dinner with some delicious toppings like:

-You can rewarm fritters in a sandwich press, hot non-stick frying pan or oven at 180C (350F), on a baking tray covered with parchment paper.
+You can rewarm the zucchini fritters in a sandwich press, hot non-stick frying pan, or oven at 350°F (180°C) on a baking tray covered with parchment paper.

-But be aware that this recipe would not be crispy if baked and I do not recommend baking them for a crispy fritter.
+But be aware that this recipe would not be crispy if baked, and I do not recommend baking them for a crispy fritter.

 Have you made these zucchini fritters yet?
 Share a picture with me on Instagram!

 The nutrition data is calculated using WP Recipe Maker.
-Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
+Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
-Some sugar alcohols are excluded because they are not metabolized.
+Some sweeteners are excluded because they are not metabolized.